wp-plugins/twidger/README.txt

 == Changes ==

+= 0.2.1 =
+* Bugfix of the missing trailing slash for the stylesheet URL.

 = 0.2 =
 * Initial version.
 This plugin is still in beta.
 Please leave feedback to twidger@laurentlasalle.com